deenjohn/NodeRevision/10-Express -part A.md

 app.listen(3000)
 ...............................

-Middleware for specefic request :
+Middleware for specific request :

 app.use('/assets', express.static(__dirname + '/public'));
 Above middleware is invoked only if '/assets' is invoked in url